varvet/serenade.js/README.md

 ## Browser support

 Serenade.js should work in all modern browsers, including IE9.
-IE8 is supported with certain limitations, which are documented where applicable.
-IE7 and below are not supported.
+IE8 and below are not supported.

 ## Download